GreyRook/code-with-style/README.md

 # Security guidelines

  * logging of sensative user input (e.g. plaintext passwords) is never allowed
- * logging of sensitive data (keys, tokens, etc.) if they have TTL and that TTL is shorter than 7 days and only on debug level logging.
+ * logging of sensitive data (keys, tokens, etc.) is only allowed if:
+   * the data is not valid idenfenetly
+   * the TTL is max.
+7 days
+   * it is only logged on debug level